gentoo111/md_cv/index.md

     With our beloved family and dog.
 -->
 ## Current Status
-I am a Master of Applied Computing student at Lincoln University with 8 years of Java development experience.
-As I approach my graduation in November, I am seeking part-time or volunteer positions in backend or frontend development.
-I am available to work up to 20 hours per week and am eager to apply my skills in a practical setting.
-Upon graduating, I will be eligible for a three-year open work visa, allowing me to commit to long-term opportunities and contribute more significantly to the team and projects I join.
+A master of Applied Computing student at Lincoln University, with 8 years of Java development experience.
+Seeking a position in backend or frontend development, bringing strong analytical skills and a collaborative spirit to the team.
+Excited to contribute 20 hours per week to meaningful projects while completing my Master's degree.
+Upon graduation in November will be avaulaste full time.

 ## Specialized in
 - Expertise in backend development with Java and crafting efficient user interfaces with front-end technologies